nottaro/littleroot/content/11Literature/AusGothicPrompts.md

 > We all refer to the Prime Minister by their first name.
 We know them well, and they know us.
 All of us.

 > [!example] "Where the bloody hell are you?"
-> Where the bloody hell are you?"
+> "Where the bloody hell are you?"
 The woman asks.
 > "I don't know," you weep, "I don't know."
 > She asks again: "Where the bloody hell are you?"
 > She never stops asking.